manics/omero-oauth/README.rst

     $ omero web restart

-Users will be able to sign-in using OAuth at http://omero.web.host/oauth.
+Users will be able to sign-in using OAuth at https://omero.web.host/oauth.

+Since a password isn't set it is not possible for a user to login to other OMERO clients in the usual way.
+If you set ``omero.web.oauth.sessiontoken.enable=true`` users can go to https://omero.web.host/oauth/sessiontoken to obtain a new session token.

 Configuration Examples